-One taste of the maypop passion fruit, and your taste buds will start to sing.
-The maypop is ready to savor when it turns from a bright green color to a yellow-orange.
-This antioxidant-rich purple fruit contains 15 to 20 calories, has heart-healthy benefits, and is a good source of fiber and vitamin C.
+One taste of the maypop passion fruit (Passiflora incarnata) and your taste buds will start to sing.
+Ready to savor when it turns from a bright green color to a yellow-orange, this antioxidant-rich purple fruit contains 15 to 20 calories, has heart-healthy benefits, and is a good source of fiber and vitamin C.

-The maypop, which has a vibrant purple flower, grows abundantly in sunny areas such as Hawaii, California and Florida, but they can also be found as far north as Pennsylvania, west to Kansas, south to Texas and in Bermuda.
+The maypop grows abundantly in sunny areas such as Hawaii, California and Florida, but you'll also find them as far north as Pennsylvania, west to Kansas, south to Texas and in Bermuda.
 When the fruit forms, from March through September, it falls to the ground when ripe.
 Harvesters collect the ripe fruit and put them in boxes with adequate air circulation.
 However, if you pick the fruit from a tree, make sure your selection has slightly wrinkly skin and is light-green to yellow-orange in color for the best taste.

 Munching on the Maypop

 To do so, wash the outside peel with soap and water, and rinse it thoroughly.
-Cut the fruit in half lengthwise.
-Simply take a spoon and scoop out the seeds and jelly-like insides.
+Cut the fruit in half lengthwise and then simply take a spoon and scoop out the seeds and jelly-like insides.
 You can either eat the seeds or strain them out through a cheesecloth.
-A maypop's flavor is described as "appealing, musky, guava-like and sub-acid to acid," reports Purdue researcher Julia F. Morton.
+Purdue researcher Julia F. Morton describes the maypop's flavor as "appealing, musky, guava-like and sub-acid to acid."

 Loving the Liquid